 by Skye Sturgeon, DAOM, L.Ac.Note: Access to the Mayway Prescription System requires a Licensed Practitioner account and you must be logged in to our website for the links to the formulas to function.

-The first set of formulas are from a Distance Learning Webinar available on Mayway’s website entitled, “Coronavirus: CE Course Modern Research from Traditional Chinese Medicine”.
+One set of templates is from a Distance Learning Webinar available on Mayway’s website entitled, “Coronavirus: CE Course Modern Research from Traditional Chinese Medicine”.
 This webinar is presented by Dr. Michael McCulloch, Research Director at the Pine Street Foundation in San Anselmo, CA. There are three formula templates from this webinar.
 (Please note that these are extract powder formulas.)

 (note: The links to the templates require that you have a Practitioner account and that you are logged into your account on our website.)